Eightball #1-23 by Daniel Clowes.

 And then I started buying stuff I didn’t have.

-This is what I found out: What Clowes says up there isn’t really true.
-You can get issues of popular comics pretty cheap, not matter whether they’re a couple of years old or three decades old.
+This is what I found out: What Clowes jokingly says up there isn’t really true.
+You can get issues of popular comics pretty cheap, no matter whether they’re a couple of years old or three decades old.
 The really expensive stuff are the things that barely existed in the first place.

 For instance: In the early 90s, Fantagraphics reprinted Alberto Breccia’s Perramus in a four issue magazine series.
 I would guess that they sold, oh, hundreds and hundreds of them.
 Nobody wanted them then, so they should be cheap now, right?
 Nope.
 The cheapest I’ve seen most of the issues for sale during this project is $40 per issue.